Murder of Serena McKay: Circulation of video

 The video of the murder was circulated in both a short and long version on Facebook, on which the video remained for at least three days before its removal.

 The short version of the video was removed after Sagkeeng Grand Chief Derrick Henderson made a request to Facebook, while the long version was removed from the site after CBC News reported it to Facebook and the RCMP.
 According to CBC, the longer version sat on the site for four hours on April 26 before its removal.

-Moreover, despite being removed from the site itself, the video can still be shared on the site through Facebook Messenger, according to RCMP.
-Though posting videos of attacks online is not illegal in itself, people who film attacks and do not come to the aid of the victim can be charged with being an accessory.
-As such, because the video is being shared via personal messages, police are doubtful of Facebook's ability to control or stop the spread of such material.

 Suspects and investigation

 Investigation

 McKay's beaten body was found on April 23 near a home in Sagkeeng, two hours after she was reported missing.
 Sagkeeng resident Alma Kakikepinace was among the first to discover McKay's body.
 Two teenagers (aged 16 and 17, respectively, at the time) were subsequently arrested.

 The online video was brought to the attention of McKay's high-school principal, Claude Guimond, by her classmates on April 24, the day after McKay's body was found.
 Upon seeing the face of the victim, Guimond believed it to be McKay and forwarded the evidence to Powerview RCMP.
 Also that day, the younger suspect (16) spoke to a school counsellor about the beating and later turned herself into the RCMP.

 One of the suspects was also accused of writing instant messages (IM) about the death.
 The Winnipeg Free Press reported that it received an IM exchange from “a resident of the reserve” in which one of the alleged suspects writes at first, “We fought, I broke her nose then that happened, she left after, she was OK.
 She was up and walking.”
 A few hours later, the suspect wrote, “She was found dead bro… Promise me say when we fought it wasn’t that bad.
 Her nose was just bleeding lots… I’m fuckin scared.
 Promise me, you won’t tell em I fought her deadly.
 Please bro… Say after we closed the door, she left.”

 On the week of 1 May 2017, the RCMP ruled the death to be a homicide, charging the two girls with second-degree murder.
 While it is known that the two girls went to school with McKay, the Canadian Youth Criminal Justice Act prohibits releasing names of accused or convicted youth-criminals, and the suspects' names cannot be revealed publicly.